How to Get Rid of Dog Smell from Anywhere in Your House

 Make sure your dog is healthy

 There may be medical reasons why your dog smells.
-If you’re bathing your dog regularly and it still stinks, it could have an underlying condition that’s causing it to produce more odor than usual.
+If you’re bathing your dog regularly and he still stinks, he could have an underlying condition that’s causing him to produce more odor than usual.
 “Dog smell can also be caused by skin irritation and bacteria, which are amplified by moisture,” Wojenski says.

 “The most common reason for ‘dog smell’ is secondary yeast or bacterial infections inside the ears or on the skin,” Williams says.
 “Have your dog checked by the vet to identify the exact source.”

 You’ll have no problem smelling pet odor.
 Identifying the source, however, is an entirely different issue.

 A puppy may attempt to hide his accidents by going behind a piece of furniture.
 An older dog may be incontinent.
 And some dogs just can’t help lifting their legs on bed skirts, curtains and even walls.

 Whether your pet has accidents or is marking his territory inside, UV flashlights can come in handy and help you get to the bottom of it.
 A UV pet urine detector can help you locate dried urine stains so you can properly clean them and keep your home smelling fresh.
 Consider yourself warned—you might be surprised by all the stains and splatters!

 - Alex Wojenski, sustainable cleaning expert at Grove

 - Debi McKee, founder of Rescue Dogs 101